HAMMAS-SALEEM/GoodBooks-ES6/README.md

 - Twitter: [Benjamin Semah](https://twitter.com/BenjaminSemah)
 - LinkedIn: [Benjamin Semah](https://www.linkedin.com/in/benjaminsemah/)

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](../../issues/).

 ## Show your support

-Give a ⭐ if you like this project!
+Give a ⭐️ if you like this project!

+## Acknowledgments
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

+## 📝 License
+This project is [MIT](./MIT.md) licensed.